 15 time Group 1 winner, establishing 5 track records in New Zealand and another 3 records in Australia.

-WINNER of $4,125,988, New Zealand's greatest and most accomplished racehorse of all time, LAZARUS will stand his first"Down Under" season at Yirribee Pacing Stud in 2019.
+WINNER of $4,125,988, New Zealand's greatest and most accomplished racehorse of all time, LAZARUS will stand his second "Down Under" season at Yirribee Pacing Stud in 2020.

 Bred on Australasia's golden cross, being by breed-defining stallion Bettor's Delight out of a Christian Cullen mare, LAZARUS has eight crosses to Meadow Skipper in his five generation pedigree similar to Sweet Lou, McWicked, Foiled Again and Anndrovette.